daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-17.md

-# 2022 Code Challenge - Question 17
+# 2022 Code Challenge - Question 17 - Using `for` Loops

 ## Explanation